odion-cloud/rockdex-db/README.md

 ## 📄 License

-MIT License - feel free to use RockdexDB in your projects!
+MIT License - feel free to use Rockdex DB in your projects!

 ---

-**RockdexDB**: Clean, powerful, production-ready database for modern JavaScript applications.
+**Rockdex DB**: Clean, powerful, production-ready database for modern JavaScript applications.

 Built with ❤️ by [Odion Cloud](https://github.com/odion-cloud)